 Evaluation with several different quality metrics suggested that the DIB assemblies were somewhat more inclusive than the NCGR assemblies.
 In addition to containing more contigs and being more inclusive of the NCGR assemblies than vice versa, the DIB assemblies had significantly higher Transrate scores, indicating better overall read inclusion in the assembled contigs.
 The DIB assemblies typically contained more k-mers, more annotated transcripts, and more unique gene names than the NCGR assemblies.
 These points all suggest that the additional content assembled with the DIB pipeline might be biologically meaningful.
 Further investigations into this content might be biologically meaningful, given the diversity of eukaryotic lineages that were sequenced in this project (Caron et al. 2017).

-data sets
+The evaluation metrics described here serve as a framework for better contextualizing the quality of protistan transcriptomes.
+For some species/strains in the MMETSP data set, these data represent the first nucleic acid sequence information available [17].
+More reference data sets are needed to expand the range of known genes and functions available in protistan organisms [45].

 Automated pipelines can be used to process arbitrarily many RNAseq samples